Challenge run: Inclusionist and exclusionist

 Inclusionist challenge runs require doing a specific task before finishing the game, such as collecting every coin, while exclusionist runs prohibit doing these tasks.
 Inclusionist runs are usually made more difficult by objects erroneously placed out of bounds by developers that may still be required, while exclusionist runs typically suffer from seemingly unavoidable objects that require the use of glitches.

 Completionist

 A completionist run, known in speedrunning as 100%, is an extension of the inclusionist run that requires doing every task that the game may offer, such as completing every level or unlocking every character.
 This playstyle is often supported and encouraged in games via completion percentages and achievements.

 Low%

 An inversion of the completionist challenge, Low% tasks the player with completing the game while only collecting items and doing tasks that are required for progression, skipping any content that can be considered extra.
+Some video games such as Metroid: Zero Mission encourage players to try a Low% run, with unlockable content as rewards.

+Any%

+Generally not used outside of speedrunning, this term is used as a contrast to the 100% and Low% categories, to indicate that completion is not considered as part of the run.
+This is often the default speed running category.